cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/autoformat.md

   parent: Editing
   order: 217
 ---
-Some kinds of links on our site have been engineered to have an icon appear after the link automatically.
+Some kinds of links on our site are engineered to have an icon appear after the link automatically.
 This formatting increases accessibility and benefits all users by letting them know what kind of link it is before they click it.

 No additional code or classes need to be added to these links to get the standard formatting.